 Each year club members conduct 10 national sanctioned events and 4 regional sanctioned events consisting of 8 people`s choice fun shows and 6 low speed autocrosses.
 Club members actively participate in both high and low speed events, drags, and concours, plus numerous parades, homecomings, charity events, with at least one social activity scheduled each month.
 Several club members participate in the Tire Rack sponsored One Lap of America contest.
 LCCC members attend NCCC National Conventions as well as activities at the National Corvette Museum.

 When the club was formed a decision was made not only to support Corvette related activities but to also be an active supporter of local charities and involved in local community activities.
 From the very first event a commitment was made to donate either twenty-five percent of the proceeds or $25.00, which ever was greater.
 That commitment continues to this day.
-In fact, LCCC pasted a half million dollar in donations several years ago, and is on its way to the one million dollar mark.
+In fact, LCCC passed a half million dollar in donations several years ago and is on its way to the one-million-dollar mark.
 LCCC has twice been selected for the Golden Eagle Award presented by Eagle One for its community service.
 In 2003 a decision was made to take part in the Great American Cleanup of Pennsylvania, Adopt-A-Highway program.
 Twice a year, club members gather on the designated stretch of highway to remove rubbish.
 Hundreds of bags have been collected since the club became involved in the Adopt-A-Highway program.

 When you think of Lancaster County, PA think of more than Amish buggies and whoopie pies.
 Think of those fiberglass beauties with the horses under the hood-Corvettes and the Lancaster County Corvette Club.